Examples

 Adiabatic Parcel

-These examples are for a 0-D model of a parcel of air expanding and contracting adiabatically with a two-way coupling between the SDM microphysics and the thermodynamics.
+The examples, as2017.py and cuspbifurc.py, in examples/adiabaticparcel/ are for a 0-D model of a parcel of air expanding and contracting adiabatically with a two-way coupling between the SDM microphysics and the thermodynamics.
 The setup mimics that in Arabas and Shima 2017 section 7 [AS17].
 Note that due to numerical differences, the conditions for cusp bifurcation and the plots will not be exactly identical to this reference.

 a) Arabas and Shima 2017

-2. Configure the bash scripts, examples/run_example.sh and examples/adiabaticparcel/as2017.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/as2017.sh.

-1. Execute the bash script as2017.sh, e.g.
+1. Execute the bash script as2017.sh, e.g. from your CLEO directory:

-$ ./as2017.sh
+$ scripts/levante/examples/as2017.sh

-The plots produced, by default called ~/CLEO/build_adia0d/bin/as2017fig_[x].png, should be similar to the columns of figure 5 from Arabas and Shima 2017 [AS17].
+The plot produced, by default called ~/CLEO/build_adia0d/bin/as2017fig.png, should be similar to figure 5 from Arabas and Shima 2017 [AS17].

 b) Cusp Bifurcation

-1. Execute the bash script cuspbifurc.sh, e.g.
+1. Execute the bash script cuspbifurc.sh, e.g. from your CLEO directory:

-$ ./cuspbifurc.sh
+$ scripts/levante/examples/cuspbifurc.sh

 The plots produced, by default called ~/CLEO/build_adia0d/bin/cuspbifurc_validation.png and ~/CLEO/build_adia0d/bin/cuspbifurc_SDgrowth.png illustrate an example of cusp bifurcation, analagous to the third column of figure 5 from Arabas and Shima 2017 [AS17].